its-akib/CSE423/README.md

 - Medium: 32.0%
 - Large: 39.2%

-...and avoids bias toward any single file-size category.
+and avoids bias toward any single file-size category.

 ---